-TO RECEIVE PRIORITY SCHEDULING THIS FALL AND WINTER, PLEASE CONSIDER BECOMING A MEMBER FOR $1,000.
+TO RECEIVE PRIORITY SCHEDULING AT ANY TIME OF YEAR, PLEASE CONSIDER BECOMING A MEMBER FOR $1,000.
 THIS LIFETIME MEMBERSHIP ALSO ENTITLES YOU TO VOTE AT THE ANNUAL GENERAL MEETING.
 CALL BARBARA AT 613-340-7353 FOR MORE INFORMATION.

 Farmersville Community Abattoir (FCA) is a not-for-profit corporation that was conceived in February 2016 to address an urgent need in Leeds and Grenville and surrounding counties for livestock slaughter services to local farmers.